Firewalls and Network Segmentation

 - Enforced via software-defined networking

-- Aligns with Zero Trust principles
+- Aligns with Zero Trust network architectures

 Firewalls and Segmentation in the Cloud